 They can dig up to 30 inches deep and 10 feet long so it is necessary to provide them with both a substrate that allows them to dig and holds its shape when they burrow.
 The substrate must ensure that they can’t dig out of their enclosure.

 These tortoises eat constantly.
 In the warmer months, they eat grass whenever it’s available and in the winter they eat grass hay.

 They are considered to be lawn mowers by their owners because they like to just eat the top off the grass.

 The fecal situation with reptiles can vary quite a bit and with Sulcata’s it’s much like mucking out a horse stall full of fibrous, digested vegetation.
-The more you know!
+Hey, the more you know right?

 Sulcata’s are considered a vulnerable species so it’s recommended that anyone wanting this tortoise species should get one from a rescue.

 They take 15 years to reach maturity, so it’s often easy to get a rescued tortoise that is still young.